dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 135
 This question was asked by Apple.
-Given a binary tree, find a minimum path sum from root to a leaf.
+<br>Given a binary tree, find a minimum path sum from root to a leaf.
-For example, the minimum path in this tree is `[10, 5, 1, -1]`, which has sum 15.
+<br>For example, the minimum path in this tree is `[10, 5, 1, -1]`, which has sum 15.
 ```
   10
  /  \